The Wiz

 I’d never seen The Wiz before.
 A notorious flop, it’s rather stunningly bad for a while – until you realise the die is cast, and it becomes a slog.
 The film begins in present-day Harlem, where an extended family gathers to celebrate either Thanksgiving or Christmas.
 I guessed Christmas because it starts snowing and nearly everyone rushes to the window to gaze out in wonder: it seemed a Christmassy thing to do in a family musical.
 I guessed wrong (according to Wikipedia and IMDb) but it hardly matters.
 The snowfall is thoroughly upstaged by the one person inside the apartment not watching it.

 As soon as she appears, you can’t take your eyes off Diana Ross’s Dorothy but not for the right reasons.
-Frank L Baum’s Dorothy was ten or eleven, Judy Garland sixteen when she immortalised the character on screen.
+L Frank Baum’s Dorothy was ten or eleven, Judy Garland sixteen when she immortalised the character on screen.
 Diana Ross was just over twice Garland’s age at the time The Wiz went into production; her Dorothy is meant to be twenty-four and girlishly shy but the youthening tactics are counterproductive.
 Wearing a high-necked pale-lavender blouse, a white skirt and a neat, de-glamorising hairdo, Ross looks more than her age – the old-maid-in-waiting that her Aunt Em (Theresa Merritt) is worried Dorothy is turning into.
 ‘Please, no more match-making,’ says her niece, as they talk in the kitchen, but Aunt Em is not to be deterred.
 She tells Dorothy it’s time she started teaching high school instead of kindergarten – ‘It’s a chance for you to be with older students – almost adults’.
 It’s hardly unusual to find old films expressing attitudes that now seem startlingly unreconstructed.
 If (as it seems) Aunt Em is suggesting this is how Dorothy can get herself a boyfriend it must have raised eyebrows even in 1978.

 When her little dog Toto scampers out into what’s soon a blizzard, Dorothy rushes after him.
 She retrieves Toto but a whirlwind whips them both off to Oz.
 The stage version of The Wiz, a major hit when first staged on Broadway in 1975, retained the Kansas setting of the Baum books and the 1939 film; the Oz where Diana Ross and her dog fetch up is a stylised New York City.
 As designed by Tony Walton, the place has an awful lot of yellow brick – on subway walls as well as providing the way ahead – and plenty of piles of garbage, tidily arranged.
 This film obviously couldn’t emulate the impact of its predecessor’s sepia-to-Technicolor transformation, when Judy Garland relocates from Kansas, but the Oz of The Wiz on screen has no appeal at all – the snowscape from which Dorothy and Toto are removed has a more magical look.
 As you watch the opening Harlem scenes, you wonder for a few seconds who is the conspicuously introverted thirty-something woman shuddering in the background as Aunt Em and Uncle Henry (Stanley Greene) welcome their guests.
-Once you realise it’s Ross, you wonder how Dorothy’s appearance will change once she’s transported to Oz – surely it must be?
+Once you realise it’s Ross, you wonder how Dorothy’s appearance will change once she’s transported to Oz – surely it must?
 On this point, though, The Wiz is faithful to The Wizard of Oz.
 Like Garland, Diana Ross gets only a change of footwear.
 Her slippers are silver rather than ruby ones, in keeping with her pallid garments.

 The benumbed look of Big Apple Oz is consonant with Diana-Dorothy’s personality but that doesn’t help – they’re aspects of a limbo that’s neither involving for adults nor appealing to children (as box-office receipts seemed to prove).
 John Badham, who had just made the NYC-set Saturday Night Fever, was the first-choice director but left the project once Diana Ross, rather than Stephanie Mills (who, as a teenager, had been an acclaimed Dorothy in The Wiz on Broadway), was confirmed as the lead.
 Perhaps Motown Productions thought Sidney Lumet, a famed director of New York movies, could animate proceedings but Lumet is even more miscast behind the camera than Ross in front of it.
 He was used to working with the gritty, noisy reality of the city rather than an artificial version of it.
 He wasn’t used to directing musicals.
 (In a half-century of film-making that comprised forty-two other features, this was his first and last venture into the genre.)
 Lumet often shoots the numbers from a distance, as if reluctant to admit they’re going on at all.